gbadev-org/tonc/content/first.md

 ### The working code {#ssec-2nd-src}

-Making use of the contents of <tt>toolbox.h</tt> makes the code of the demo much more understandable.
+Making use of the contents of *toolbox.h* makes the code of the demo much more understandable.

 The first line in `main()` sets a few bits in the display control, commonly known as REG_DISPCNT.
 I use `DCNT_MODE3` to set the video mode to mode 3, and activate background 2 with `DCNT_BG2`.
 This translates to `0x0403` as before, but this method gives a better indication of what's happening than entering the raw number.
 Using a variable-like #define instead of the raw dereferenced pointer is also preferable; especially as the latter is sure to wig out people new to C.